 A very important type of application programming is that of threads.
 Thread libraries are offered by any modern OS.
-On Unix-family systems, for instance, a popular thread package is pthreads, which we will assume for concreteness here.
+On Unix-family systems such as Linux, for instance, a popular thread package is pthreads, which we will assume for concreteness here.